artifactz/sublime-opal/README.md

 sublime-opal
 ============

-Syntax definition of the Opal programming language for syntax highlighting in Sublime Text.
+Syntax definition of the Opal programming language for syntax highlighting in Sublime Text 2.

 #### How to use
 ```